About us

 Sometimes we mean simplifying the information itself at the surface – clearer language, well-signalled arguments, coherent explanations.
 Or it may mean simplifying the content – for example, the underlying process or system which the information tries to convey.
 Or it may mean simplifying the reader's task: providing helps, better navigation, more legible fonts, and better layout.

-One thing we are clear about is that simplicity isn't just about appearance.
+One thing we were always clear about is that simplicity isn't just about appearance.
 Something can look simple but be very hard to use because it hides important detail – rather like those modernist kitchens where there is no clutter or mess, but also no handles on the doors and no clue which door hides the fridge.

-For us, simplification is closely related to information design, and that's where the core skills of the simplifier can be found.
+Simplification is closely related to information design, and that's where the core skills of the simplifier can be found.
 Information designers apply what has become known as 'design thinking' to content, to language, and to layout.

 This article in the design theory journal She Ji sets out our philosophy and background.